Shailendra9k/excel-sales-inventory-analytics-dashboard/README.md

 # Why This Project Matters

-This project demonstrates practical analytical and reporting skills required in modern data-driven organizations.
+This project demonstrates practical, analytical, and reporting skills required in modern data-driven organizations.

 It showcases the ability to: